MooersLab/chatbot-reformat-my-transcript/README.md

 [Insert Transcript Here]
 ```

 The main difficulty with this prompt is it is length.
-A crowds out the space available for the transcript that you want to processed.
+It crowds out the space available for the transcript that you want to process.
-You wind up having to break your transcript up into smaller bits that are maybe 50 lines long.
+You have to break your transcript into smaller bits that are maybe 50 lines long.

 ## More concise prompt